Code-Institute-Submissions/Interactive-Front-End-Development-Milestone-Project/README.md

 ## Features Left to Implement

 I don't really think the page needs any other features.
 It gives the user the intended experience, albeit it all one page.

+## Features I Would Have Liked to Have Added

+- Possibly being able to edit the number of cards on the game field at a time.
+I think having more cards would make it a more challenging experience after the user has completed the first set of cards.

 ## Technologies Used